 A staff report recommends approval for each of the requests associated with the project.

-Millside is on the east side of Yandes Street, while the west is comprised of old Indianapolis Public School property TWG is redeveloping into 190 market-rate and affordable apartment units and office space.
+Millside is on the east side of Yandes Street, while the west is composed of old Indianapolis Public School property TWG is redeveloping into 190 market-rate and affordable apartment units and office space.

-The two projects are separate from one another, though they could play off one another, said Onyx + East development associate Brandon Bart said.
+The two projects are separate , though they could play off each other, said Onyx + East development associate Brandon Bart.

 The proximity of the Monon Trail—one block west—also was a factor for the development team when it started looking at the site in August 2018, he said.